annazhang2002/Parstagram/README.md

 The following **additional** features are implemented:

-- [X] Resized the bitmap to reduce storage space in database
+- [ ] Resized the bitmap to reduce storage space in database
+- [X] User sees specific error message when Parse can't login or sign them up (i.e. Account with that username already exists, invalid password/username)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):